Consumer Rights & Legal Help

 American Civil Liberties Union

-The American Civil Liberties Union (ACLU) is a nonprofit organization that works to protect individual rights and freedoms guaranteed by the Constitution and laws of the United States.
+The American Civil Liberties Union is a nonprofit organization that works to protect individual rights and freedoms guaranteed by the Constitution and laws of the United States.
 It focuses on issues such as free speech, due process, equal protection, and privacy, and provides legal advocacy, public education, and litigation support.
 The ACLU also offers resources and guidance to individuals who believe their civil rights have been violated.

 Phone: 786-363-2700